wkawabe/wkawabe.github.io/_pages/about.md

 Education
 ======
+* Ph.D in Computer Science, the University of Tokyo, 2025 (expected)
+  * Advisor: Prof. Yusuke Sugano
+* M.S. in Computer Science, the University of Tokyo, 2022
+  * Advisor: Prof. Yusuke Sugano
 * B.S. in Engineering, the University of Tokyo, 2020
   * Advisor: Prof. Kazuhiro Aoyama
-* M.S. in Computer Science, the University of Tokyo, 2022
-  * Advisor: Prof. Yusuke Sugano
-* Ph.D in Computer Science, the University of Tokyo, 2025 (expected)

 Work experience